iommirocks/iommi/docs/README.rst

 This creates a page with two separate tables, one for the model :code:`Musician` and one for the model :code:`Album`.

+For more examples, see the `examples project <https://github.com/TriOptima/iommi/tree/master/examples/examples>`_.

 Usage
 ------